not-empty/ala-microframework-php/README.md

 composer install --prefer-dist
 ```

-Ensure the folder ./storage are with all rights to save log and cache (alread set in composer install, but)
+Ensure the folder ./storage are with all rights to save log and cache (alread set in composer install, but ...)
 ```sh
 chmod -R 777 ./storage
 ```

-To see what is build for this project look at ./ops/docker/dev folder.
+To check the build for this project look at ./ops/docker/dev folder.

 Copy and modify the .env file